Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

 \subsubsection{Distributionally Robust Optimization}

-\\ \textbf{Distributionally Robust Optimization Overview.} Distributionally Robust Optimization (DRO) aims to enhance the model's performance across a wide range of potential testing data distributions, instead of the training data distribution only.
-Specifically, DRO optimizes the objective function in the ``worst case'' of sample distributions $P \in \mathcal{P}$, in which place will the loss be maximized.
-Eq. (\ref{eq:dro_objective}) highlights the objective of DRO, which is formulated as a bi-level optimization problem:
+\\ \textbf{Distributionally Robust Optimization Overview.} Distributionally Robust Optimization (DRO) aims to enhance the model's performance across a wide range of potential testing data distributions \cite{duchi2021statistics,ben2013robust}.
+Specifically, DRO optimizes the objective function in the ``worst case'' of sample distributions $P \in \mathcal{P}$.
+It is formulated as a bi-level optimization problem:

-where $\mathcal{L}_0$ is a loss function.
-The uncertainty set $\mathcal{P}$, formally defined as $\mathcal{P}:=\{ P | D(P,P_0) \leq \rho\}$, encapsulates all the unseen data distribution within a specific distance from the training distribution.
-As discussed in Sec. \ref{sec:dro_representation}, several divergence metrics $D$ have been adopted in DRO.

-\textbf{Distributionally Robust Optimization for Graphs.} Due to the unique topological structure of the graphs and various tasks involved, such as node classification and graph classification, the distributions could be defined on node and graph level, respectively.
-Specifically, the distance metric $D$ is employed to evaluate the discrepancy between distributions of node representations \cite{wang2024distributionally,zhang2021robust,sadeghi2021distributionally,wang2022distributionally}, graph representations \cite{wu2024understanding}, or labels \cite{chen2023uncertainty}.
+where $\mathcal{L}$ is a loss function.
+The uncertainty set $\mathcal{P}$, formally defined as $\mathcal{P}:=\{ P | \text{dist}(Q_{XY},P_{XY}) \leq \rho\}$, encapsulates all the unseen data distributions within a specific distance from the training distribution.
+As discussed in Sec. \ref{sec:dro_representation}, several divergence metrics $\text{dist}(\cdot,\cdot)$ have been adopted in DRO. \textbf{Distributionally Robust Optimization for GNNs.} Due to the unique topological structure of the graphs, the distance metric should measure the discrepancy between distributions of node representations \cite{wang2024distributionally,sadeghi2021distributionally,wang2022distributionally}, graph representations \cite{wu2024understanding}, or labels \cite{chen2023uncertainty}.